prog108/beewareGUI/README.md

        There you will find 'OPTIONS FOR DEVELOPER'.
 A new option taht just appeared after that mentioned 7 times pressing.
        Enter to the 'Options for developers' and toogle to enable it.
 Scroll down and toogle 'UKLANJANJE POGREŠAKA PUTEM USB-A'.
        In English 'Enable debbuging from/via usb'.
-        MODE.
-After that find OPTIONS FOR DEVELOPERS and enable DEBUGGING VIA USB.
+       Now you will be ready to transfer the application on your phone.
+If the error occurs you still should do these 2 things:
         Enable INSTALLATION VIA USB or INSTALLATION  FROM UNKOWN SOURCES(not obligatory on every android to do that).

-11)          'Briefcase package' will create ready project.
+11)          In cmd: 'Briefcase package' will create ready project.
 It takes your application and prepares it for distribution, creating all the necessary installation files.

 12)              On the beeware tutorial site: for changing the app is enough every time to choose: 'briefcase update' or 'briefcase run update'.
 But that is not enough to update it for android distribution.
 For this purpose you should execute step 9) above.
+13)       Shortly, to transfer the app on the phone use: 'briefcase create android' - every time you change something.
+          Then type: 'briefcase run android'.

+      Good luck.